patkaush/BERT/README.md

 # Intro to AI Course Project – BERT-based Text Processing

 This project implements a BERT-based model using the HuggingFace Transformers library.
-It was developed as part of an Advanced AI course to demonstrate the application of pretrained language models for natural language processing.
+It was developed as part of an  Intro to AI course to demonstrate the application of pretrained language models for natural language processing.

 ## Project Overview